Where to Go, Stay & Dine in Beverly Hills

 Check the dates for farmer’s markets, where you meet farmers and produce vendors from the area, and sample fresh fruits, baked goods, and can find a variety of crafts.

-Our concierge at our LUXE Rodeo Hotel pointed out, “just minutes from the hotel sits L.A.’s historic “Museum Row.”
+Our concierge pointed out, “just minutes from the hotel sits L.A.’s historic “Museum Row.”
 Situated on Wilshire Boulevard’s Miracle Mile, you’ll find the Los Angeles County Museum of Art, The Peterson Automotive Museum, The George C. Page Museum of La Brea discoveries and the La Brea Tar Pits.
-Adjacent to Museum Row is the famed Third Street Farmers’ Market featuring “The Grove,” its newest outdoor mall with specialty shops and entertainment.
+Adjacent to Museum Row is the famed Third Street Farmers’ Market featuring “The Grove,” an outdoor mall with specialty shops and entertainment.
 And if you have time, visit The Getty Center.
-The stunning Richard Meier-designed facility houses major collections from around the world and boasts a stunning view of the city and coastline.
-Park below and take their shuttle up to this expansive assortment of aesthetic goods, considered one of the foremost attractions in Beverly Hills.”
+The stunning Richard Meier-designed facility houses major collections from around the world and boasts a stunning view of the city and coastline.”

 Visit nearby neighborhoods